 With the Royal Pack, major revisions were made to the final chapter of the game.
 Vanilla Final Fantasy XV had Noctis do a beeline straight to the finish line, and onto the credits.
-Now, Noctis explores an expanded Insomnia, with secrets to find and people to save, and new bosses to fell.
+Now, Noctis explores an expanded Insomnia, with secrets to find and people to save, and new bosses to defeat.
 It is here, these moments and the expanded interactions of our four brothers that I’m happy we get to see more of these sincere moments.

-Other inclusions with the Royal Pack is an included first-person mode that is wonderful for exploring Eos, not so much for battles (you’ll get sick trying to focus) and an expanded Arminger technique that resembles what Final Fantasy Versus XIII previewed years ago.
-Also included is the royal vessel, allowing Noctis and gang to explore certain areas around Altissia via their boat it’s a nice inclusion but limited.
+Other inclusions with the Royal Pack are an included first-person mode that is wonderful for exploring Eos, not so much for battles (you’ll get sick trying to focus) and an expanded Arminger technique that resembles Final Fantasy Versus XIII previewed years ago.
+Also included is the royal vessel, allowing Noctis and the gang to explore certain areas around Altissia via their boat it’s a nice inclusion but limited.

-Final Fantasy XV also made the jump to PC with the Windows Edition, which bundles all the DLC, and updates, and features some spectacular sights and sounds to experience for the crowd that waited the longest.
+Final Fantasy XV also made the jump to PC with the Windows Edition, which bundles all the DLC, and updates, and features some spectacular sights and sounds to experience for the crowd that waited for the longest.

-Including in the Windows Edition of Final Fantasy XV is every patch, every bit of content released up to now.
-The big draw for me, as well as many others, is the bump in graphics fidelity, which I’m happy to say is spectacular and a big draw for myself to return and start a new game on PC.
+Included in the Windows Edition of Final Fantasy XV is every patch, and every bit of content released up to now.
+The big draw for me, as well as many others, is the bump in graphics fidelity, which I’m happy to say is spectacular and a big draw for me to return and start a new game on PC.
 Square ported Final Fantasy XV with tons of options and graphical choices, a far cry from previous ports of Final Fantasy XIII, XIII-2 and Lightning Returns, games which left a sour taste in my mouth when moving to PC.

 We know that Hajime Tabata and his team are planning more content all the way through to 2019, so as it is, it’s hard to recommend Final Fantasy XV to those who want the full complete experience.
 Instead, what you’re getting here is a well-done game, with a cast that you’ll care deeply for by the end of it.
 This is a “Final Fantasy for Fans and First-timers.”